- Solve real problems with our hands-on interface

 To understand the origin of how environmental, social, and governance issues came to influence the financial markets and investors’ decision-making, you may need to develop a timeline that extends several centuries.

+ESG was essentially derived out of socially responsible investing practices, which mainly focused on excluding certain products that conflicted with certain social, or personal moral, or ethical values and beliefs.
 In fact, the concepts and rules of socially responsible investing, or SRI, may be traced as far back as 3,500 years ago, as different religious groups aimed to instill in its members certain specific values such as prohibiting any financial transactions related to alcohol, gambling, tobacco, or firearms, among other products.
+Through the lens of the 20th century, examples of SRI’s influence in the U.S. may be found, for example in the Vietnam War protests of the1960s, which included demands that university endowment funds prohibit investing in defense contractors.

 Or in 1977, when a spotlight was thrown onto public health and social welfare issues, with the introduction of the Community Reinvestment Act, which was designed to encourage financial institutions to help meet the needs of borrowers residing in low- and moderate-income neighborhoods.